August 2024

 Ravitsky and her husband were offered exercises to clarify their risk perception: Imagine a 1-in-40 chance of winning the lottery.
 Does that sound promising?
 Imagine you’re boarding a flight knowing there’s a 1-in-40 chance the plane will crash.
 Does that seem like a high risk?
 “These decisions are so contextual, so personal,” says Ravitsky, who is president of the Hastings Center, a nonprofit bioethics research institute.
 “And in a pregnancy, you’re making them under time pressure, about the most precious thing in your life.”

 Since Ravitsky first faced that decision years ago, scientific advances have made choices like these even more complex.
-Prenatal genetic testing provides more information about the fetus.
+Prenatal genetic testing — including noninvasive prenatal testing, or NIPT — provides more information about the fetus.
 And people undergoing in vitro fertilization can opt to screen embryos for many genetic conditions and traits, deciding which to implant based on the results.
 Some private companies have started offering polygenic embryo screening, which combs through an embryo’s genome to evaluate the risk of common diseases like diabetes or depression and could potentially even classify embryos based on traits like intelligence, height, and skin color.

-One-quarter to one-half of pregnant individuals in the U.S. now opt to undergo noninvasive prenatal testing (NIPT), which screens for genetic disorders by analyzing small fragments of fetal DNA circulating in the pregnant patient’s blood as early as nine or ten weeks into pregnancy.
+One-quarter to one-half of pregnant individuals in the U.S. now opt to undergo NIPT, which screens for genetic disorders by analyzing small fragments of fetal DNA circulating in the pregnant patient’s blood as early as nine or ten weeks into pregnancy.
 For many conditions, these tests are still quite uncertain; they’re meant to screen for risk rather than to diagnose, and false positives are common.
-Yet studies have found that pregnant people make critical decisions based on the results, sometimes even terminating a pregnancy without diagnostic testing to confirm.
+Yet studies have found that pregnant people make critical decisions based on the results.

 Harvard Medicine Associate Editor Molly McDonough caught up with Ravitsky to discuss how genetic tests like NIPT can contribute to the uncertainty facing expectant parents and the ethical issues that arise when we make decisions based on challenging calculations of risk.
 The interview has been edited for length and clarity.